kailashkanak/KAILASK_KANAK_AUTOMATION_SCRIPT/README.md

 <br>
 Author By Kailash Kanak
 <br>
-Another Project "JavaProgramsList" added here
+The Project "JavaProgramsList" contains java string program:
+  a.
+Remove Duplicate Character
+  b.
+Display the count of text